jobedom/cierrabares/README.md

 ===========

-Small utility to close a certain application when a left click (or a tap) is hold in the upper right corner of the screen.
+Small utility to close a certain application when a left click (or a tap) is held in the upper right corner of the screen.

 `cierrabares.exe` and `cierrabares.ini` should be in the same folder, tipically along with the target application.